-Karen Rips, my collaborating partner will be attending the artist reception March 12th.
+Karen Rips, my collaborating partner will be attending the artist reception March 12th, 5-7.
 Our show will continue through April 25th.
-Hope you can get to Princeton's Brain & Spine Care Center to see our work and meet Karen.
+Hope you can get to Princeton's Brain & Spine Care Center to meet Karen and see our work.

 Just got back from a quick trip to Chandler, AZ where my florals are on display at the Vision Gallery.
 It was so thrilling to see so many of my pieces together so beautifully displayed.
 Eric Faulhaber, the director, and his crew did a grand job of hanging not only my show, but at the same time hung the show in the Chandler Center for the Arts, ARTrageous XVIII.